lennijusten/TickIDNet/README.md

 There is also a strong correlation between the relative size of the tick in the image and the networks accuracy.
 For better results try cropping the pictures closely around the tick.

-## 3) Sample Image Data
+## 3) Data
-The images available in this repository were used in the evaluation of TickIDNet.
+Sample images available in this repository were used in the evaluation of TickIDNet.
 The majority of images used in the development of TickIDNet, including those in the `\Sample Image Data` folder, were initially sourced from [iNaturalist](https://www.inaturalist.org/).
 The citations below reference the publically available image data from iNaturalist:

 *Amblyomma americanum*:
 GBIF.org (16 July 2020) GBIF Occurrence Download https://doi.org/10.15468/dl.4gbcs6.